SixArm/rust-101/syntax/tuples-for-ordered-collections.md

-# Tuples are ordered collections
+# Tuples for ordered collections

 In Rust, a tuple is an ordered collection of values with a fixed length.
 Tuples can contain values of different types and are represented using parentheses with the values separated by commas.